datastax/labs/dse-k8s-operator/README.md

 # Provision a DSE cluster

 The previous section created a new resource type in your Kubernetes cluster, the `DseDatacenter`.
-By adding `DseDatacenter`s to your namespace, you can define a cluster topology for the DSE operator to create and monitor.
+By adding `DseDatacenter` resources to your namespace, you can define a cluster topology for the DSE operator to create and monitor.
 In this guide, a three node cluster is provisioned, with one datacenter made up of three racks, with a total of one node per rack.

 ## Cluster and Datacenter